 Discover the best of Yorkshire on this carefully crafted tour, which brings together the rich and natural beauty of the coastlines, cobbled streets and lush national parks, with historic visits and time-honoured British tradition.
 Your journey begins in picturesque Harrogate, your base for the tour, with a traditional afternoon tea at the iconic Betty’s Tearooms.
 Over the next few days, it’s onward to the breathtaking North Yorkshire Moors National Park and Heritage Coastline – with chance to stop for fish and chips in Whitby.
 You’ll also step back in time in historic York, Fountains Abbey and Harewood House to round off an unforgettable taste of this welcoming Northern county.
-Plus of course our guided walks, where a local expert will lead you on two easy to moderate walks to take in the sea air of Staithes and the idyllic Yorkshire Dales from Burnsall to Grassington.
+Plus of course our guided walks, where a local expert will lead you on two easy to moderate walks to take in the sea air of Hawsker and the idyllic Yorkshire Dales from Hebden to Grassington.

 Arrive at your four-star hotel in the charming city of Harrogate and make yourself at home.
-There is an included porterage service and plenty of free parking at the location for those who have driven by car, with a nearby train station if you prefer to make your way by rail.
+There is an included porterage service and plenty of parking at the location for those who have driven by car, with a nearby train station if you prefer to make your way by rail.
 Or if you’d like us to help arrange train tickets or even a private car, our team are on hand to help.

 This afternoon, we visit the iconic Betty’s Tearooms for a delectable private afternoon tea in the Imperial Room.
 Swiss confectioner and chocolatier Fritz Bützer came to England and fell in love with his landlady’s daughter, opening Betty’s together in 1919.
 Afternoon tea at Betty’s has been popular since the 1920s and a selection of delicious sandwiches, cakes and of course Betty’s own tearoom blend tea will be served.
 Relax in the hotel before enjoying a welcome drink in the bar before tonight’s dinner is served.

 With its cobbled lanes leading to the traditional harbour, it’s the perfect place to wander and explore the many shops and workshops that sell the famous Whitby jet, a semi-precious organic gemstone that can be polished to a mirror finish.
-The history of Whitby jet actually goes back to the bronze age, Romans in Britain used it in magical amulets but it was made most famous during the Victorian period when it was used as a mourning stone, these days it’s made into traditional and more modern jewellery.
+The history of Whitby jet actually goes back to the bronze age, Romans in Britain used it in magical amulets, but it was made most famous during the Victorian period when it was used as a mourning stone, these days it’s made into traditional and more modern jewellery.
 It’s also home to the Captain Cook memorial museum, where you can learn about the famous explorer’s life.
 If that’s not your thing, then maybe enjoy some of the world-famous fish and chips Whitby has to offer by the harbourside washed down with a locally brewed beer?

-We leave Whitby on the what has been described as one of the world’s greatest heritage railway experiences “The North Yorkshire Moor Railway” from Whitby to Pickering.
+We leave Whitby in the late afternoon on what has been described as one of the world’s greatest heritage railway experiences “The North Yorkshire Moor Railway” from Whitby to Pickering.
 We travel through the North Yorkshire National park, bordered by the Cleveland Hills to the North, the Hambleton Hills to the West, the Vale of Pickering to the South and the magnificent coast to the East, the beauty of the landscape, history and nature combine to create something truly special.
 The line itself passes through the beautifully restored stations of Grosmont and Goathland, famously used for the Harry Potter films and in the long running TV series Heartbeat.
 (On some occasions, this day may operate in reverse).

 We spend the whole day in one of England’s finest and most historic cities, York.
 The city’s history goes back Millennia and has had many names over time.
 Founded by the Romans in 71 AD, it was first hailed Eboracum.
 To the Saxons, it was Eoforwick.
 The Vikings, who came as invaders but stayed on in settlements, called it Jorvik.
 The name York as we know today comes from the Vikings, known then as Yorvik, after they raided the city, settled and made York one of their centres for their trading routes throughout Europe.